microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

 ## 3. Changes in ActivationService.cs

-Remove the code to manage app navigation from ActivationService, this code will be moved to ShellPage code.
+Remove the code to manage app navigation from ActivationService, this code will later be added to the ShellPage.

 ### C# code you will have to remove: